bbalog87/amr-ngs-pipeline/P3_amrfinder.md

-# AMRFinder Workflow process P3.2
+# AMRFinder process P3.2 Documentation

 This script installs and runs the `amrfinderplus` tool from [NCBI's Antimicrobial Resistance (AMR) GeneFinder package](https://github.com/ncbi/amr/wiki).
 It first creates a dedicated environment to install the tool and its dependencies using the `mamba` package manager, then downloads the latest AMR database.